himanshuteotia/ai-job-portal/README.md

 - `routes/`: Express routes
 - `docs/`: Feature-specific documentation

-Zyada details ke liye, `docs/` folder mein har feature ki alag README file check karein.
+For more details, check the README files for each feature in the `docs/` folder.

 ## Contributing

-Contributions ka swagat hai!
-Kripya pehle ek issue create karein ya existing issue pe comment karein before starting work on a PR.
+Contributions are welcome!
+Please create an issue or comment on an existing issue before starting work on a PR.

 ## License